 Environmental Authority Outline of Nature of the Submission Response to consideration of nature of submission Department of Housing, Local Government and Heritage - Development Applications Unit (DAU) The submission from DAU outlined heritage related observations and recommendations.
 Archaeology- The submissions notes that within the study area there are many recorded archaeological monuments, including national monuments of national significance.
 The range of archaeological monuments covered by the study area of the SEA may include: a) Sites and monuments included in the Sites and Monuments Record (SMR) as maintained by the National Monuments Service (NMS). b) Monuments and places included in the Record of Monuments and Places (RMP) as established under section 12 of the National Monuments (Amendment) Act 1994. c) Historic monuments and archaeological areas included in the Register of Historic Monuments as established under section 5 of the National Monuments (Amendment) Act 1987. d) National monuments subject to Preservation Orders under the National Monuments Acts 1930 to 2014 and national monuments which are in the ownership or guardianship of the Minister for Housing, Local Government and Heritage or a Local Authority. e) Archaeological objects within the meaning of the National Monuments Acts. f) Wrecks protected under the National Monuments Acts 1930 to 2014 or otherwise included in the Wreck Viewer maintained by the National Monuments Service. g) Archaeological features not as yet identified but which may be impacted on by any development.
-Protection of the Archaeological/Cultural Heritage- The submission suggests to consult the archaeological/cultural heritage addressed both in the Kerry County Development Plan 2022-2028 (Chapter 8), and Clare County Development Plan 2017-2023 (as extended, Chapter 15).
-It is advised to take full account of national policy on the protection of the Archaeological heritage as set out in the Framework and Principles for the Protection of the Archaeological Heritage (Government of Ireland 1999).
-The information and datasets provided have informed the preparation of the Draft Plan and the Environmental Report.
+Protection of the Archaeological/Cultural Heritage- The submission suggests to consult the archaeological/cultural heritage addressed both in the Kerry County Development Plan 2022-2028 (Chapter 8), and Clare County Development Plan The information and datasets provided have informed the preparation of the Plan and the Environmental Report.
+2017-2023 (as extended, Chapter 15).
+It is advised to take full account of national policy on the protection of the arcaheological heritage as set out in the Framework and Principles for the Protection of the Archaeological Heritage (Government of Ireland 1999).